Monday, July 27, 2015

 Walking around in Rogersville with granddaughters

 So, we turned around and walked back to the van.
-We then rode almost 3 more miles to the quilt show that was located at Rogersville Methodist Church 701 Turner Lindsey Rd Rogersville.
+We then rode almost 3 more miles to the quilt show at Rogersville Methodist Church, 701 Turner Lindsey Rd, Rogersville.

-As we entered the church we were handed gloves because they did not want you to touch their quilts with the naked hand.
+As we entered the chur, we were handed gloves because they did not want to touch their quilts without handwashing.

-Hanging on display were many different types, sizes, textures, designs, thickness, all created either by hand or machine.
+Hanging on display were many different types, sizes, textures, designs, and thicknesses, all created either by hand or machine.

-Some of the names describing the quilts were: A Flag Quilt, Alabama Quilt, He is Risen Quilt, Log Cabin Quilt, Giant Dahlia Quilt, Crazy Quilt, Exploring the Stars Quilt, I could go on, and on; they were just beautiful.
+Some of the names describing the quilts were: A Flag Quilt, Alabama Quilt, He is Risen Quilt, Log Cabin Quilt, Giant Dahlia Quilt, Crazy Quilt, and Exploring the Stars Quilt.
+I could go on, and on; they were just beautiful.

 Quilting is an art!

-An October festival is a yearly activity that my sister and brother-in-law have every year.
+An October festival is a yearly activity that my sister and brother-in-law have.

-They put a lot of time and money to make this a place for friends and family to come and enjoy.
+They put a lot of time and money into making this a place for friends and family to come and enjoy.

-They have built a large shelter, which houses about 12 picnic tables that can seat over a hundred people and at the end of the shelter is a large fireplace.
-They have also built a building that housed a toilet.
+They have built a large shelter that houses about 12 picnic tables, seating over a hundred people.
+At the end of the shelter is a large fireplace.
+They have also built a building that houses a toilet.

-October can be warm or it can be cold and on this particular day, it was a bit breezy.
+October can be warm or cold, and on this particular day, it was a bit breezy.

-A Cozy fire was burning in the fireplace and there were many people huddled next to the fire trying to keep warm.
+A Cozy fire was burning in the fireplace,, and many peoplewere huddled next toit,e, trying to keep warm.

 Vicki had gone to her house and brought back several jackets for people to wear to keep warm.

-In the distance, you could see a large garden of turnip greens growing, which had an electric fence to keep out critters.
+In the distance, you could see a large garden of turnip greens, surrounded by an electric fence to keep out critters.

 When we got out of our van, we could smell food cooking.

-There was chicken stew boiling on an open fire, sweet potatoes baking, there were lots of green beans, lots of peas, lots of turnip greens and hot dogs on the grill.
+There was chicken stew boiling on an open fire, sweet potatoes baking, and lots of green beans, peas, turnip greens, and hot dogs on the grill.

-There were people eating, talking, kids playing, other still cooking, and everyone having a great time.
+People were eating, talking, kids playing, others still cooking, and everyone was having a great time.

 One of the fun things that we do every year is taking a hayride deep into the woods.

-The kids really enjoy this, we have to duck many times to avoid the low branches, and brawler that we pass.
+The kids really enjoy this.
+We have to duck many times to avoid the low branches and boulders that we pass.

 Another fun thing that we do is to bob for apples.
 The kids enjoy this very much and get very wet doing it.

-It has been a lovely October day a bit breezy and to spend it with two of my beautiful granddaughters.
+It has been a lovely October day, a bit breezy, and I spent it with two of my beautiful granddaughters.

-The girls look at me and say, thanks, granny we had a wonderful time with you today.
+The girls look at me and say, "Thanks, Grannyy, we had a wonderful time with you today".

-That just touched my heart, to know that they still have fun with granny.
+That just touched my heart, knowing they still have fun with Granny.

 1 comment: